 Dementia is not reversible, but in some cases the syndrome can be treated.
 With Alzheimer’s, the symptoms can be managed.
 The cause of dementia determines the type of treatment seniors receive.
 For example, when Alzheimer’s disease causes dementia, doctors generally treat the syndrome with cholinesterase inhibitors.
 Dementia treatment focuses on preventing further damage to the blood vessels in the brain.
 With Alzheimer’s, treatment is necessary to boost brain function, reduce the risk of depression, slow memory loss, and alleviate many behavioral changes.

 Caring for a loved one with dementia, Alzheimer’s, or other mental health condition can be challenging for family members.
-Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Huntsville, AL, in-home care.
-Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.
-To learn about our revolutionary home care methods, give us a call at (256) 716-9940 today.
+Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of in-home care in Huntsville, AL. Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.
+To learn about our revolutionary home care methods, give us a call at (256) 367-0891 today.